Kalyan Jewellers IPO Review and Analysis in Detail

 Products & Services

-Kalyan Jewellers’ product portfolio comprises a range of jewellery products across the different price ranges, occasions and materials.
+Kalyan Jewellers’ product portfolio comprises a range of jewellery products across different price ranges, occasions and materials.

 On the basis of material, the products can be classified into three categories – gold, studded and others.
 Studded jewellery includes diamonds and other precious stones.
 Others include silver, platinum and other precious metals.